nasriblack/LEARNING_ANGULAR/README.md

 ## Advanced Topics

 [ ] Routing ( guard , resolvers , child routes)
+- ActivatedRoute from the Angular Code contains information about the route and route params! => it should injected in the constructeur of the class
 [ ] Interceptors
 [ ] Guards ( CanActivate , CanDeactivate )
 [ ] Performance optimization (onPush , trackBy, lazy modules)